jlollis/sicp-solutions/README.md

 * [CS61](http://inst.eecs.berkeley.edu/~cs61a/su10/) Cal Berkeley course from 2010 that uses SICP as the textbook.
 Helpful for more detailed setup instructions and additional resources.

+"Wishful thinking is essential to good engineering, and certainly essential to good computer science."
+ -Gerald Jay Sussman﻿